hanjingo/doc/interview.md

 In the worst case, Quick Sort may take $O(N^2)$ time to sort the array.
 The worst case will occur when every time the problem of size $N$, get divided into 2 subproblems of size 1 and $N - 1$.

+For more info, see: [Sorting Algorithm Summary#Quick Sort](ALGO/sort.md)

+#### Explain the worst-case scenario for Quick Sort and how you might avoid it?

+Quick Sort's worst-case time complexity is $O(n^2)$, which occurs when the pivot selection consistently results in highly unbalanced partitions--specifically, when the array is already sorted (or reverse sorted) and the pivot is always chosen as the first or last element.
+This can be avoided by using randomized pivot selection.

+For more info, see: [Sorting Algorithm Summary#Quick Sort](ALGO/sort.md)

 ---